How To Determine The Resistance Of A Wire

 Temperature Coefficient of Resistance

 The resistance of a material changes with temperature.
 For most metals, the resistance increases linearly with temperature over a reasonable range.
-The temperature coefficient of resistance (α) quantifies this change.
+That's why the temperature coefficient of resistance (α) quantifies this change.
 It represents the change in resistance per degree Celsius (or Kelvin) change in temperature, relative to the resistance at a reference temperature (usually 20°C).

 The resistance at a temperature T can be calculated using the following formula: